Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Introduction

 \section{Introduction}

-Material damage and structural failure are an enduring problem in many engineering applications.
-Inadequate description can lead to serious hazards and financial losses.
-The problem arises from the fact that the complicated mechanisms in the damage process are difficult to predict both in theoretical models and by numerical methods.
-Nevertheless, great efforts have been made in the last decades to develop many robust numerical methods, e.g. Damage mechanics \cite{de2016gradient,areias2016damage}, phase field method \cite{miehe2010thermodynamically,borden2012phase}, extended finite element method \cite{sukumar2000extended,moes2002extended}, meshless methods \cite{belytschko1994element,liu1995reproducing}, cracking particle method \cite{rabczuk2004cracking,rabczuk2010simple}, virtual crack closure technique\cite{krueger2004virtual}, Peridynamics (PD) \cite{Silling2007} and many others.
-These methods generally fall into two categories: Using an additional field to represent the crack or modifying the topology to form a crack surface.
-The additional field in the phase field method forms the topology of the crack surface without modifying the mesh, and it is numerically stable and smooth, but at the expense of solving another field.
-The method based on topology modification can directly form a sharp crack surface, but the geometric operation can lead to instability problems.
-These two categories seem to be quite different, but both can be based on Griffith theory, according to which the creation of new free surfaces is due to the conversion of reduced potential energy into surface energy \cite{griffith1921vi}.
+The issue of material damage and structural failure persists in various engineering applications.
+Insufficient depiction may result in significant risks and economic damages.
+The issue stems from the inherent difficulty in predicting the intricate mechanisms involved in the process of damage through theoretical models and numerical methods.
+In recent decades, significant efforts have been devoted to the development of robust numerical methods, such as damage mechanics \cite{de2016gradient,areias2016damage}, phase field method \cite{miehe2010thermodynamically,borden2012phase}, extended finite element method \cite{sukumar2000extended,moes2002extended}, meshless methods \cite{belytschko1994element,liu1995reproducing}, cracking particle method \cite{rabczuk2004cracking,rabczuk2010simple}, virtual crack closure technique\cite{krueger2004virtual}, Peridynamics (PD) \cite{Silling2007}, and several others.
+Typically, these techniques can be classified into two distinct groups: One approach is to incorporate an auxiliary field to depict the presence of a crack or to alter the topology of the material to generate a surface that represents the crack.
+The incorporation of an auxiliary field in the phase field method facilitates the determination of the crack surface topology while preserving the integrity of the mesh.
+This approach is characterized by its numerical stability and smoothness, albeit at the cost of solving an additional field.
+The approach utilizing topology modification has the capability to generate a well-defined crack surface, although the utilization of geometric manipulation may result in instability issues.
+The aforementioned categories appear to possess distinct characteristics, however, they can both be attributed to Griffith theory.
+This theory posits that the emergence of new free surfaces is a result of the transformation of diminished strain potential energy into surface energy \cite{griffith1921vi}.